-- Deliver an accessible, responsive, evidence-informed, and sustainable drug program. - Continued focus on coverage for eligible prescription drugs and designated medical supplies through the Fair PharmaCare plan. - Leverage programs such as the Low Cost Alternative and Reference Drug Program to achieve the best therapeutic value and price for publicly funded pharmaceuticals. - Engage in the Council of the Federation's Pan-Canadian Pricing Alliance for brand and generic drugs.
+- Provide ongoing delivery of an accessible, responsive, evidence-informed, and sustainable drug program. - Continued focus on coverage for eligible prescription drugs and designated medical supplies through the Fair PharmaCare plan. - Continue to leverage programs such as the Low Cost Alternative and Reference Drug Program to achieve the best therapeutic value and price for publicly funded pharmaceuticals. - Further engage in the Council of the Federation's Pan-Canadian Pharmaceutical Alliance for brand and generic drugs initiatives.

-Objective 3.3: Collaboration in the enabling areas of health human resource management, IM/IT and technology infrastructure, and approaches to funding.
+Objective 3.3: Collaboration in the enabling areas of health human resource management, IM/IT and technology infrastructure, and approaches to funding